<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 4. Maintaining Audit Trails

 Establishing, maintaining, and reviewing audit trails for all users across all databases is also an administrative sore spot.
 When managing access to various databases, it is common to centralize all of the logs to ease observability.
-Managing logs can be tedious and having to potentially track down logs spread across several databases only adds to the stress.
+Managing logs can be tedious and having to potentially track down logs spread across several databases, including vector databases, only adds to the stress.
 Moreover, compliance risks still persist since an analyst may have overlooked critical logs for an audit.

 5. Providing Just-in-Time Access